jmhobbs/velvetcache.org/src/2023/03/26/a-peek-inside-pinentry.md

 }
 ```

 The correct answer, "unicorn" is 7 characters long, and we have the range -100 to 100, so let's split that into 7 chunks of about 28 points.
-So our score will be `100 - ( [LD] * 28 )</tt>.
-Unfortunately, in testing <tt>pinentry-mac</tt> treated scores as <tt>abs(&lt;score&gt;)` which meant negative values looked pretty spot on.
-To work around that is decidedly against the documented behavior "Negative values will be displayed in red." but we will just work around it.
+So our score will be `100 - ( [LD] * 28 )`.
+Unfortunately, in testing `pinentry-mac` treated scores as `abs(<score>)` which meant negative values looked pretty spot on.
+That is decidedly against the documented behavior "Negative values will be displayed in red." but we will just work around it.

 ```go
 func quality(input string) int {